grantj-re3/HandyIctDoco/character-encoding/README.md

 - Unicode is not perfect and does not have a representation for all characters in all languages.
 I gather that some characters in some other character encodings do not have a representation in Unicode.
+- A byte order mark (BOM) can optionally appear at the start of a text stream to indicate the byte order (endianness) or the Unicode character encoding being used.

 ### Links
 - [Unicode](https://en.wikipedia.org/wiki/Unicode) Wikipedia page